CERN/CAiMIRA/cara/docs/full_diameter_dependence.rst

 For consistency, the long-range concentration parameter, :math:`C_{\mathrm{LR}, 100\mathrm{μm}}(t, D)` in the :class:`cara.models.ShortRangeModel` class **only**, shall also be normalized by the **viral load** and, since in the short-range model the diameter range is different than at long-range (as mentioned above), we need to account for that difference.
-The former operation is given in method :meth:`cara.models.ShortRangeModel.long_range_normed_concentration`.
+The former operation is given in method :meth:`cara.models.ShortRangeModel._long_range_normed_concentration`.
 For the diameter range difference, there are a few options: one solution would be to recompute the values a second time using :math:`D_{\mathrm{max}} = 100\mathrm{μm}`;
 or perform a approximation using linear interpolation, which is possible and more effective in terms of performance.
 We decided to adopt the interpolation solution.
-The set of points with a known value are given by the default expiration particle diameters for long-range, i.e. from o to 30 :math:`\mathrm{μm}`.
+The set of points with a known value are given by the default expiration particle diameters for long-range, i.e. from 0 to 30 :math:`\mathrm{μm}`.
 The set of points we want the interpolated values are given by the short-range expiration particle diameters, i.e. from 0 to 100:math:`\mathrm{μm}`.

 To summarize, in the code, :math:`C_{\mathrm{SR}}(t, D)` is computed as follows: